The GeneSight® Psychotropic Combinatorial Algorithm

 5: Application of Clinical Considerations

-If a medication does have moderate or significant gene-drug interactions (GDIs), then specific clinical considerations are numerically annotated next to the applicable medications.
 Clinical considerations state the rationale for a medication’s classification and can help inform treatment decisions by providing information about how an individual’s genetic variation may impact outcomes.
 Please refer to our “How can I use the clinical considerations to help interpret the GeneSight® report?” white paper for more information.

 6: Final Report

-A report is generated that applies the previously discussed steps to all 57 medications screened.
-Based on the 12 genes evaluated, there are 331,776 possible combinations of phenotypes that an individual may have.
+A report is generated that applies the previously discussed steps to all 64 medications screened.
+Based on the 14 genes evaluated in the algorithm, there are 995,328 possible combinations of phenotypes that an individual may have.
 The medications in each category of the report are listed in alphanumeric order, with medications with less clinical considerations being placed at the top of the list in alphabetical order, and medications with more clinical considerations being placed further down the list.
 Medication placement in each of the three categories is based on detected genetic variability and severity of GDI.
 Medication failure may still occur with medications in the “Use as Directed” category, and medications in the “Significant GDI” category may be effective, as all medications have unique efficacy and side effect profiles.
 PGx testing is intended to provide insight on how an individual’s genetic variation may affect outcomes with certain medications and should be used in conjunction with other clinical factors, expertise, and judgment.
 Therefore, PGx tests are intended to be ordered by and used only in consultation with a healthcare provider who can prescribe medications.
 The GeneSight test results are designed to be just one part of a larger, complete patient assessment, which would include proper diagnosis and consideration of an individual’s medical history, other medications they may be taking, their family history, and other factors.

 Most medications are processed via multiple metabolic pathways, with genomic variability being capable of influencing the rate of metabolism as well as the potential response or risk of side effects.
 Depending on the genomic variability, minor pathways when considered collectively may be more influential than a major metabolic pathway on metabolism.
 The GeneSight Psychotropic test uses a combinatorial approach that measures multiple genomic variants for each individual and weighs them in combination to provide comprehensive information about how an individual’s genetic variation may impact their outcomes with certain medications.
 The clinical validity and clinical utility of the GeneSight Psychotropic test have been evaluated in multiple published, peer-reviewed clinical trials.2-6